pyeventsourcing/eventsourcing/docs/topics/process.rst

 class.

 The code below uses the library's ``Multiprocess`` class to run the ``system``.
-It will start one operating system process for each process application, which gives three child operating system processes.
+By default, it starts one operating system process for each process application in the system, which in this example will give three child operating system processes.

 .. code:: python

     from eventsourcing.application.multiprocess import Multiprocess

-    multiprocess = Multiprocess(system)
+The operating system processes can be started by using the ``multiprocess`` object as a context manager, which calls ``start()`` on entry and ``close()`` on exit.

-The operating system processes are started by using the ``multiprocess`` object as a context manager.
-It calls ``start()`` on entry and ``close()`` on exit.
+The process applications read their upstream notification logs when they start, so the unprocessed ``Order.Created`` event is picked up and processed immediately.

-The process applications read their upstream notification logs when they start, so the ``Order.Created`` event is picked up and processed, causing the flow through the system.
 Wait for the results by polling the aggregate state.

 .. code:: python